logo

 Is there a universal list of vaccines for babies?

-No, each country has its own national immunisation schedule.
-However, common vaccines such as polio, DTP, and MMR are part of most schedules.
+No, each country has its national immunisation schedule.
+However, most include common polio, DTP, and MMR vaccines.
 Consult your doctor to update your baby's vaccination chart based on travel needs.

 Are vaccines safe for infants under 6 months?